 So, what's the latest?

 In Chancellor Rishi Sunak's Budget announcement on 3 March 2021, it was announced that furlough would be extended until 30 September.

 It was also announced that the employer contributions would gradually increase during the last three months of the scheme.

 From the beginning of July, employers will be required to contribute 10% of their furloughed employees' salary, meaning the Government contribution will reduce to 70%.

 This goes up to 20% in August and September, meaning that the Government contribution becomes 60%.

 All employers with a UK bank account and UK PAYE schemes can claim for the grant.
 The employer does not have to have previously used the CJRS to be eligible.

-To be eligible for the CJRS, employees must have been on an employer's PAYE payroll on October 30, 2020.
-This means that an RTI submission for that employee must have been made between March and before October 30, 2020.
+To be eligible for the CJRS for periods up to 30 April 2021, employees must have been on an employer's PAYE payroll on 30 October 2020.
+This means that an RTI submission for that employee must have been made between 20 March and before 30 October 2020.

-For fixed salary employees this will mean 80% of the wages payable in the last pay period ending on or before October 30.
-Those on variable pay will receive 80% of the average payable between the start date of their employment or, April 6, whichever is later, and the day before their extension furlough period begins.
+For fixed salary employees, this will mean 80% of the wages payable in the last pay period ending on or before 30 October.
+Those on variable pay will receive 80% of the average payable between the start date of their employment or 6 April (whichever is later) and the day before their extension furlough period begins.

-Any employee who has been previously furloughed, or has been employed since March 19 2020, will have their pay calculated based on the previous pay reference period.
-For fixed salary employees, this will relate to 80% of the last pay period ending on or before March 19.
+Any employee who has been previously furloughed or employed since 19 March 2020, will have their pay calculated based on the previous pay reference period.
+For fixed salary employees, this will relate to 80% of the last pay period ending on or before 19 March.